 Keeping the heat out of your home, especially when living in a dry, desert climate like California, can add a tremendous amount of stress to your air conditioner.
 It’s not the issue of whether you spare a few hours without air conditioning, but rather how does one keep up with the upkeep of an overworked air conditioner.
 Extreme heat means your air conditioner is running constantly to keep your house cooler, and the older the air conditioner, the faster it will wear down.

 A good place to start is to make sure your air conditioner is working correctly.
 An air conditioning unit that’s constantly running in extreme heat generally means problems are more frequent to happen.
 Sometimes it’s difficult to find the culprit, however, and because of that, damaged air conditioners are left untreated until they break down.
-To avoid the costly repair, here are a few warning signs to look out for.
+To avoid costly repairs, here are a few warning signs to look out for.

 For homeowners who live in extreme heat climates, it’s especially important to keep up with maintenance.
 Routinely cleaning and repairing your air conditioner not only extends the unit’s lifetime, it helps keep it running efficiently.
 Routine maintenance for your air conditioner isn’t the only method to keep your house cool, however, as habits and other appliances can impact the temperature inside your home as well.
 The good news is how much you can do to keep your house cool under extreme heat conditions.

 Nothing is more devastating or costly to a homeowner than having to live inside their home without a functioning air conditioner.
-Routine maintenance and energy efficient habits are important to maintain your air conditioner, but it’s also crucial to have an HVAC contractor perform yearly maintenance.
+Routine maintenance and energy-efficient habits are important to maintain your air conditioner, but it’s also crucial to have an HVAC contractor perform yearly maintenance.
 If there is ever something wrong with your air conditioner, a professional HVAC contractor can diagnose the problem.
 By providing you with the most effective solution, they can help keep your air conditioner running efficiently and longer.